 1/2 c rainbow sprinkles, store-bought or homemade

-a few pinches of sea salt and pearl sugar or sanding sugar for sprinkling
+a few pinches of sea salt and sanding sugar (or regular sugar) for sprinkling

 preheat oven to 350.